pksilen/vitja-service/README.md

 # Vitja service

 TODO
-- in Custom test, check that executeAfter, executeBefore and servicefunctionnames exists
 - create default sample args for regexps and other types (string)
 - remove defaultPaymentMethod, replace with isDefault attribute and return user sortedby that
   - test in IsExprTrue annotation that only one paymentmethod can have isDefault true